 Connect With The Teacher – Meeting the teacher early on benefits everyone and creates a great starting point for the new year.
 This will give you an opportunity to share your child’s needs or learning style while expressing your support for the teacher and the challenges he/she may be facing with a new classroom full of students.

-Get Support – Many parents and students are going through the same experience. org and Understood’s Facebook page connect parents across the country to share information and learn from each other.
-You can also ask around your community and school to find other parents you can connect with.
+Get Support – Many parents and students are going through the same experience.
+Ask around your community and school to find other parents you can connect with.

 All kids learn in different ways and at different paces.
 With the right support, all kids can thrive in school and in life.